Office of Academic Affairs

 Conservatory, Ground Level

-Located on Mount Vernon Place, this 94-seat theater is one of Peabody’s newest recital spaces, and can be used for degree recitals and non-degree recitals.
+Located on Mount Vernon Place, this 94-seat theater is one of Peabody’s newest recital spaces.

 This space is located next door to Maestro’s Café on Centre Street.
 It seats 49, and has a piano, screen, and moveable seating.
 This space was created with students in mind, to give them a space to hold concerts and events they create and produce themselves.
 It is approved for food and drink.
-A request form for the use of this space is on the Concert Office webpage.
+A request form for the use of this space is on the The Nest.

 Conservatory, Ground Level

-Peabody’s Large Ensemble rehearsal hall, located off the Grand Arcade, is used for Peabody Jazz events and master classes.
+Peabody’s Large Ensemble rehearsal hall, located off the Grand Arcade, is often used for Peabody Jazz and Dance events and master classes.

 Conservatory, First Floor